FAQs

 How do I apply?

 The application process is really easy!
-Just fill out the form for the residency you're interested in (see Apply) with your personal details, project description and other minor details.
-In case of selection, you will reserve your place by paying the required fee.
+Just fill out the form for the residency you're interested in (see Apply) with your personal details, project description, and a few additional questions.
+If you are selected, we will contact you!

 What is included in the fee?